 The second thing you notice about Shedd’s rescued sea otter pups—after you stop cooing over how cute they are—is that some arrived very small and helpless.
 Over the course of eight months, pups learn everything—swimming, grooming, diving, foraging, cracking clamshells, evading predators—from their mothers.
 During rehabilitation, when people take over the mom job, the otters become acclimated to humans.
 After that, they cannot safely be returned to the ocean.
 They need new homes.

 Shedd Aquarium is one of just a few U.S. aquariums with the expertise and facilities to provide lifetime care to stranded and orphaned sea otter pups.
-Right now we’re home to five rescued sea otters, including Kiana, from Alaska’s waters, and Luna, Ellie and two not-yet-named rescued male pups from the endangered southern population in California.
-A sixth sea otter, Yaku, who came to us from the Seattle Aquarium in 2000, is the offspring of an animal rescued as a pup after the Exxon Valdez oil spill and another aquarium-raised orphan.
+Right now we’re home to three rescued sea otters, including Luna, Cooper and Watson from the endangered southern population in California.
+A fourth sea otter, Yaku, who came to us from the Seattle Aquarium in 2000, is the offspring of an animal rescued as a pup after the Exxon Valdez oil spill and another aquarium-raised orphan.

 The sea otters at Shedd bring all of us a lot of joy, whether they’re tearing apart a specially made fish-frosted “cake” or taking a rest floating side by side.
 They’ve got a high “awwwww” factor along with compelling histories.
 You can make a difference for these six and their counterparts in the wild—by visiting Shedd.